Jiangsu Second Normal University: History

 Established in 1952, the Jiangsu Second Normal University is one of the most famous institutions dedicated to professional teacher education in Jiangsu.
 JSIE provides undergraduate diploma and degrees, some postgraduate diploma, certificates and a range of in-service programs to pre-service students and serving teachers.
 In October 2006, the institute built its new campus in Pukou near Nanjing University Pukou campus.
 In 2009, some departments moved to Xiaohang campus.

 The institute is committed to the training of the administrative personnel and teachers from key provincial middle schools, average senior middle schools, normal schools, county teacher training schools, and municipal and country or district education bureaus.
 Additionally, it has undertaken the UNESCO/UNDP/ 420 and 401 Projects to train primary and secondary school principals from the remote and minority areas of the country.
 In 1993, it was established as the institution in charge of the examinations for independent study teachers of primary and secondary schools, as well as kindergarten.
 In 2000 the Chinese Ministry of Education designated it as the base training site for mainstay principals and backbone teachers at the state level.
-The institute promotes the school spirit of ' advocating ethics, dedicating to work, seeking truth and blazing new trails '.
+The institute promotes the school spirit of 'advocating ethics, dedicating to work, seeking truth and blazing new trails'.
 In November 2001, the institute was evaluated and designated a high-quality institute by the Provincial Department of Education.

 Recent developments

-According to the Official Letter of Agreement of the Establishment of Jiangsu Second Normal University Based on Jiangsu Institute of Education(No. 51 by Ministry of Education in 2013) and the Announcement of the Establishment of Jiangsu Second Normal University(No. 64 by Jiangsu Province People's Government in 2013), Jiangsu Institute of Education was officially named as Jiangsu Second Normal University May 20, 2013.
+According to the Official Letter of Agreement of the Establishment of Jiangsu Second Normal University Based on Jiangsu Institute of Education (No. 51 by Ministry of Education in 2013) and the Announcement of the Establishment of Jiangsu Second Normal University(No. 64 by Jiangsu Province People's Government in 2013), Jiangsu Institute of Education was officially named as Jiangsu Second Normal University May 20, 2013.

 In 2002, the institute won a funding from the Jiangsu Government to establish The Jiangsu Institute of Educational Science (Abbreviated: JSIES, Chinese: 江苏省教育科学研究院) in its caochangmen campus.
 It has a national and provincial education research, to guide the province's education and scientific research work for the educational administrative departments at all levels of government and provide the basis for scientific decision-making.

-In 2006, the Nanjing Normal University-Jiangsu Institute of Educationjoint training 4-years undergraduate program was permitted by the Ministry of Education of PRC.Some 2010 graduates, the first session of the joint training program, had received their undergraduate diplomas and bachelor's degrees from Nanjing Normal University, and got their The Teacher Certification from Jiangsu Second Normal University.
+In 2006, the Nanjing Normal University-Jiangsu Institute of Education joint training 4-years undergraduate program was permitted by the Ministry of Education of PRC.Some 2010 graduates, the first session of the joint training program, had received their undergraduate diplomas and bachelor's degrees from Nanjing Normal University, and got their The Teacher Certification from Jiangsu Second Normal University.

 The institute seeks to enhance its research capacity.
 Eleven institute-level research centres had been set up to facilitate the growth of expertise in multi-disciplinary research.
 They include: